SeptismJustinn/Umbrella-Today/README.md

 ### Astronomy forecast for stargazers

-The weather is one of the biggest threats to stargazing and as such, users in the stargazing community are able to utilize this app to gauge how conducive the weather at night would be for their activities.
-Additionally, **astronomy-specific weather data** (atmospheric transparency, astronomical seeing etc) are also presented on a separate page of the app, forecasting weather conditions that would significantly affect astronomical observations.
+The weather is one of the biggest hindrances to stargazing and as such, users in the stargazing community are able to utilize this app to gauge how conducive the weather at night would be for their activities. **Astronomy-specific weather data** (atmospheric transparency, astronomical seeing etc) are presented on a separate page of the app, forecasting weather conditions that could significantly affect astronomical observations.

 ### Region specificity